Special Education MS

 About the Program

-The Master of Science in Special Education program is intended for those interested in gaining greater skills and expertise in special education and/or acquire a teaching certificate in the area of special education.
+The Master of Science in Special Education program is intended for those interested in gaining greater skills and expertise in special education and/or acquiring a teaching certificate in the area of special education.

 Available Concentrations